 Since 1999, I've called Colorado my home.
 My family arrived here as refugees of the civil war in Bosnia.
 Shortly after arriving here, I bought a film camera - it still lives on my shelf.
 When digital cameras became available, I bought one of those as well.
 That one - you've guessed it - lives on my shelf as well.
 Then, I bought my first DSLR, and I haven't stopped taking photos ever since.

-My passion is hiking through the mountains of Colorado with my family, while my two four-legged friends are running around us.
+My passion is hiking through the mountains of Colorado with my family, while my pack of four-legged friends is running around us.
 Most of my early photography was landscapes and animal photos, but as my interest in photography has grown, I found out that I really enjoy capturing the expressions on faces and making those moments eternal.
-Today, most of my time is spent taking photos of people when they are happy - weddings, family photos, babies, pet photos - but my dogs are not shy about reminding me about walking the mountains with them as well.
+Today, most of my time is spent taking photos of people when they are happy - weddings, family photos, pet photos - but my dogs are not shy about asking to me to go hiking the mountains with them as well.